 Advanced Surface Ablation

-Remodeling of the corneal surface with wavefront guided correction.
+Remodeling of the corneal surface with wavefront-guided correction.
 Usually performed under a thin Epi-LASIK flap.
-Best results are with the application of topical Mitomycin C drops at the time of surgery.
+The best results are with the application of topical Mitomycin C drops at the time of surgery.

 A major eye care product manufacturer that also makes an excimer laser for LASIK eye surgery.